jerrychsu/encryption-testing/README.md

 - [ ] I expect that if a script is loaded with a non-bx apikey, the IDs returned to the callback will be encoded in base64 format
 - [ ] I expect that if a script is loaded with a bx apikey, the IDs returned to the callback will _not_ be encoded, and will be in KSUID format
 - [ ] I expect that if on a page with multiple scripts w/ different apikeys, we will do 2 calls to the id-service, and the encodedIDs will be different for those two clients
+    * test-twoclients.html
+    * test-allclients.html
 - [ ] I expect from pageview to pageview and domain to domain the encodedIDs will remain the same for a given client

 * MasterID checks

 - [ ] I expect that c.js will send masterIDs to partner-pixel, user-service, and event tracker
 - [ ] I expect that c.js will send masterIDs to id-service in the query parameters
+    - [ ] I expect that the matches.firstPartyCookie boolean is true in stackdriver in id-service stackdriver logs for that request
 - [ ] I expect that c.js will send masterIDs to id-service via the 3rd party cookie
+    - [ ] I expect that the matches.thirdPartyCookie boolean is true in stackdriver in id-service stackdriver logs for that request

 * Backwards compatability checks